-Tokio Marine Group has created a group-wide platform for the implementation of a Group employee attitude survey once each year.
+Group companies in Japan have created a group-wide platform for the implementation of a Group employee attitude survey once each year.
 In fiscal 2020, the survey was given to 5,990 employees in 15 companies with individual companies such as Tokio Marine & Nichido and Tokio Marine & Nichido Life conducting a similar initiative independently.